Jim Pocius | August 1, 2001

 A final consideration regarding statutes of limitation is several states have provided that people who are mentally incompetent or who are minors are not bound by the statute of limitations.
 For these special categories of employees, the period usually does not begin to run until there is a guardian or a representative appointed to protect the interests of this category of workers.

-While it appears that statues of limitation are bright line rules that would preclude the filing of workers compensation claims after a certain amount of time has expired, these rules have been eroded somewhat by the courts.
-A statue of limitations can be extended by a claimant's lack of knowledge or by the fact that an employer has mislead the claimant in some way.
+While it appears that statutes of limitation are bright line rules that would preclude the filing of workers compensation claims after a certain amount of time has expired, these rules have been eroded somewhat by the courts.
+A statute of limitations can be extended by a claimant's lack of knowledge or by the fact that an employer has mislead the claimant in some way.
 A statute of limitations can also be extended by the incompetency of the claimant.

 Below are some risk management tips for employers to follow after receiving a workers compensation claim.
 These recommendations can save both time and money.
-By following these tips, employers can continue to use the statue of limitations to dismiss untimely workers compensation claims.
+By following these tips, employers can continue to use the statute of limitations to dismiss untimely workers compensation claims.

 Opinions expressed in Expert Commentary articles are those of the author and are not necessarily held by the author's employer or IRMI.
 Expert Commentary articles and other IRMI Online content do not purport to provide legal, accounting, or other professional advice or opinion.
 If such advice is needed, consult with your attorney, accountant, or other qualified adviser.